JulianWebb/Ct.bot/README.md

 ## Running

-You'll need to have a `config.json` file.
-This contains things such as the firebase config, token, prefix, and more.
+You'll need to have a `credentials.json` file or environment variables.
+This contains things such as the firebase config and prefix.

 First run `npm i` to install dependencies.

 Then run `npm run start` to start the bot.

 If you're developing it run `npm run dev`.
 This will restart the bot when javascript files are changed.

 ## Todo